nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The edit item command `editi` is implemented through the `Logic`, `Model` and `Storage` components.
-The `Logic` component parses the user input, the `Model` component then performs the edit on the target item, the `Storage` component then saves the edited data into `data/trackO.json`.
+The edit item command `editi` is implemented through the `Logic` and `Model` components.
+The `Logic` component parses the user input, the `Model` component then performs the edit on the target `Item`.

 Step 1: The user inputs the command `editi 1 i/Chair q/20`.
 This calls:
 1. `LogicManager#execute()`